-Genuine Mustelids is a collaboration of artists, writers, taxidermists and animal caretakers from across the globe.
+Genuine Mustelids is an independent mustelid resource created by a collaboration of artists, taxidermists and animal caretakers from across the globe.
 Although we assembled over a wide range of interests, one thing we all share in common is our passion for mustelids.
-Our overall goal is clear—to help promote a more accurate and insightful image of mustelids for both art and education.
+Our overall goal is to help promote a more accurate and insightful image of mustelids for both art and education.
 All team members are volunteers and work to provide content for this website when able.

 We at Genuine Mustelids are not an authority or animal rights organization, and will not attempt to force our views or persecute any individual over mustelid portrayal, or subjective allegations of treatment.
-Outside our member’s personal morals and goals, we exist publicly only as a guide for those who appreciate learning, or at the very least considering what is being less commonly taught.
+We don’t expect everyone to see mustelids the way we do and fully support our readers to make their own judgments.
+Outside our member’s personal morals and goals, this website exists publicly as a guide for those who appreciate learning, or at the very least considering what is being less commonly taught.

 How we help